mozilla/taar-experiment-v3-shield-study/TESTPLAN.md

 * Navigate to *about:config* and set the following preferences.
 (If a preference does not exist, create it be right-clicking in the white area and selecting New -> String)
 * Set `extensions.legacy.enabled` to `true`.
 This permits the loading of the embedded Web Extension since new versions of Firefox are becoming restricted to pure Web Extensions only.
 * Set `shield.test.variation` to `ensemble-taar` or `linear-taar`.
 * Set `extensions.taarexpv2.profile-age-in-days-test-override` to a value as mandated below.
 This permits the study run / not run depending on the eligibility requirement related to profile age.
+This preference must be of `integer` type and can be created by right-clicking in the white area and selecting New -> Integer.
 * Go to [https://bugzilla.mozilla.org/show_bug.cgi?id=1428308](https://bugzilla.mozilla.org/show_bug.cgi?id=1428308) and install the latest signed XPI

 ### Do these tests